SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

 \begin{proof} This follows immediately from the disc classes $[u_k(\boldsymbol{r})]\in H_2(\mathbb{P}^n,L_{\boldsymbol{r}})$ adding up to a boundary-free class representing a line in $\mathbb{P}^n$.
 Hence:

 Therefore $\deg(B)$ is divisible by $n+1$. \end{proof}

-The previous construction of weakly monotone tori extends to other hypersurfaces $B\subseteq\mathbb{P}^n$ that are close to (a multiple of) $H$. \begin{definition} We call a hypersurface $B\subseteq \mathbb{P}^n$ nearly degenerate if, up to a coordinate change, $B$ is a 'small' perturbation of a multiple of $H$. \end{definition} We can actually quantify how small the perturbation needs to be.
+The previous construction of weakly monotone tori extends to other hypersurfaces $B\subseteq\mathbb{P}^n$ that are close to (a multiple of) $H$. \begin{definition} We call a hypersurface $B\subseteq \mathbb{P}^n$ nearly degenerate if it is a 'small' perturbation of a multiple of $H$. \end{definition} We can actually quantify how small the perturbation needs to be.
 Let $f_0=z_0\dotsi z_n$ be the defining equation of $H$.
-Now, a small perturbation of $kH$ will be one of the form $B_f = V(f)$ where
+A small perturbation of $kH$ is a hypersurface $B_f = V(f)$, whose defining is:

-and $h$ is a homogeneous polynomial of degree $d=nk$ satisfying:
+where $h$ is a homogeneous polynomial of degree $d=nk$, satisfying the inequality:

 \begin{lemma} Suppose that $B_f\subseteq \mathbb{P}^n$ is a nearly degenerate hypersurface.
 Then, the Clifford torus $L_{\cl}$ is disjoint from $B_f$ and is weakly monotone in $(\mathbb{P}^n,B_f)$. \end{lemma}